arcus-azure/arcus.scripting/docs/preview/03-Features/powershell/azure-api-management.md

 -ApiId $ApiId `
 -OperationId $OperationId `
 -PolicyFilePath $PolicyFilePath
-# Updating policy of the operation '$OperationId' in API '$ApiId'
+# USuccessfully updated the operation policy for the Azure API Management service $ServiceName in resource group $ResourceGroupName
 ```

 ## Removing all Azure API Management defaults from the instance